 Treat Married and Unmarried Couples the Same

-Yet there are increasing numbers of people who enter into long-term commitments without ever tying the knot, and many same-sex couples are unable to be legally married.
-So the modern and new etiquette rule says to treat them all the same: if they're a couple, write them on the same line.
+There are increasing numbers of people who enter into long-term commitments without ever tying the knot, so the modern and new etiquette rule says to treat them all the same: If they're a couple, write them on the same line.
 If their names don't both fit on the same line, write them on separate lines.
-(See also: What's the difference between a wedding and marriage)

 Treat Heterosexual and Same-Sex Couples the Same

 This should go without saying, but there's no need to address an invitation to a same-sex couple any differently than to an opposite-sex couple.
 The invitation can be sent to both members of the partnership.